tylerkstevens/docs/src/diy/blueprints/hvac.md

 ### Traditional Thermostat Wiring

-**Note**: Our recommened thermostat is a Venstat T7900 for its ability to be controlled via local APIs without the need for Cloud interface or third party servers
+**Note**: Our recommended thermostat is a Venstar T7900 for its ability to be controlled via local APIs without the need for Cloud interface or third party servers

 Standard HVAC wiring:
 - **W1**: Stage 1 heat (becomes miner via HA)